mechmotum/baby-vibration/README.rst

 #.
 Use a period of no motion, "static", in the session to find the direction of
    gravity in all sensors assuming that one axis of each sensor is aligned with the lateral axis of the vehicle.
 #.
+Calculate the vibration dose value (VDV) from the unfiltered time series for
+   the first 10 seconds of each repitition, skipping shock data.
+#.
 Down sample the time series from ~900 Hz to 400 Hz.
 #.
 Set any values greater than +/-16 g or +/-2000 deg/s to those maximum
    values, as the sensors are not valid at higher values.